Today's Articles

 *On this date in 1960, the sit-in movement rose to new heights in the American Civil Rights era.

-The North Carolina A&T Four turned up participation in the Black equal rights movement that day.
-The late David Richmond, Franklin McCain, Jibreel Khazan (formerly Ezell Blair) and Joseph McNeil were all freshman at NCA&T at the time.
-They entered a segregated North Carolina F.W.
+The North Carolina A&T Four turned up participation in the Black civil rights that day.
+David Richmond, Franklin McCain, Jibreel Khazan (formerly Ezell Blair), and Joseph McNeil were all freshmen at NCA&T. They entered a segregated North Carolina F.W.
 Woolworth’s lunch counter and demanded to be served.
 This protest ignited sit-in campaigns throughout the South.

-A statue created by the Universities art professor James Barnhill was unveiled on the 42nd anniversary of the Civil Rights episode in 2002.
+A statue created by the University's art professor, James Barnhill, was unveiled in 2002 on the 42nd anniversary of the Civil Rights episode.

 New Poem Each Day